choo0166/app_social_network_analysis_coursera/README.md

 # Applied Social Network Analysis in Python

-This repository contains assignment and data files used in the course Applied Social Network Analysis in Python offered by Coursera in partnership the University of Michigan.
+This repository contains assignment and data files used in the course Applied Social Network Analysis in Python offered by Coursera in partnership with the University of Michigan.